microrobotics/IOT-KIT-V3/01 Getting Started/readme.md

-# The Getting Started with IoT Course
+# Getting Started with IoT

 The **Getting Started with IoT Kit** is structured into two practical modules, taking you from hardware assembly to programming real-world devices.